No warnings for Queensland

 - Below 1 metre.

-- Southeasterly 1.5 to 2 metres, tending southerly 1.5 to 2 metres during the evening.
+- Around 1 metre, increasing to 1 to 2 metres inshore during the evening.

 Please be awareWind gusts can be 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.